 Here, the hills truly come alive with the sound of music.
 Symphony on the Mountain takes place at Kimberley Alpine Resort July 8-9.
 There’s a gala event on the Friday night, with the symphony concert, bbq and beer gardens taking place on Saturday.

-Also not to miss this summer is July Fest, a fun weekend running July 15-17.
+Also not to miss this summer is July Fest, a fun weekend running each July.
 While the main event is the Canadian Bocce Championship, there’s live music, a parade and other sport activities going on all weekend.

 In between all that festival hoping, you can explore the town itself.
 Kimberly has a lovely pedestrian zone flush with cafes, independent shops and pubs.
 Not to miss is the world’s larges cuckoo clock.
 Make sure you have a loonie coin at the ready to see Happy Hans come to life!